Axel-Rodz/AdventureWorks_Business_Insights/README.md

 ---

 ## 🧩 Data Model
-The data model follows a **star schema** for optimized reporting and DAX efficiency:
+The data model follows a star schema design for optimized reporting and DAX performance, with a snowflake extension for Product Subcategory and Category dimensions:
 - **Fact Tables:** Sales Data, Returns Data
 - **Dimension Tables:** Calendar, Customer, Product, Subcategory, Category, Territory